 I teach my patients to build a Dr. Bailey Complete Skin Care Routine™ made of compatible products aimed at healing rosacea and supporting remission.
 This always yields the best results, especially in a temperamental skin problem such as rosacea.

 CLEANSE skin twice daily.
 Perhaps mites can be washed off if they are outside of the pores.
-If possible, use a Clarisonic Sonic Brush system to pulse cleanser into the pores to help them get out.
+If possible, use a Clarisonic Sonic Brush system or other sonic skin cleansing system like the Foreo to pulse cleanser into the pores to help the mites dislodged and out.

 At least once daily use Calming Zinc Soap fortified with a full 2% pyrithione zinc to help balance a skin yeast germ called Pityrosporum that also grows abundantly on rosacea-prone complexions.
 If necessary, I may choose a cleanser with sulfa drugs in it for non-allergic patients.